AVSheard/be-nc-news/README.md

 6. Open a new terminal in VS code and run the command 'npm install' to install everything needed to run repo

-7. If you are using a linux operating system you will ned to make a loginData.js file as detailed below.
+7. If you are using a linux operating system you will need to make a loginData.js file as detailed below.

 8. Before being able to use this repo you will need to get it to create a database by using the command 'npm seed'.
 Run this command again to revert the database back to its default setting.

-9. To check that everything in the repo is woking corectly before starting run the command 'npm test'.
-If you get a message indicating that any of the tests have failed check that you have followed all the previouse steps correctly.
-After checking that you have followed all the previouse steps if tests are still failing then check you have not acidentily made any of your own changes to the repo.
+9. To check that everything in the repo is working correctly before starting run the command 'npm test'.
+If you get a message indicating that any of the tests have failed check that you have followed all the previous steps correctly.
+After checking that you have followed all the previous steps if tests are still failing then check you have not accidentally made any of your own changes to the repo.

 10. Finally you will be able to run the repo by using the command 'npm run' in the projects terminal.
-You will need to send your own requests to as this repo only contains the backend.
+You will need to send your own requests as this repo only contains the backend.

 ### Making a loginData.js file